 Asking a breeder how they decide on which two dogs they will breed shows the breeder’s depth of knowledge of pedigrees, their reasons for breeding and their understanding of the health issues directly related to the Lagotto Romagnolo.
 All of these are important and contribute to the health and well-being of the puppies they will produce.
 Are they breeding their one male to their female or group of females?
 Ask why.

 Want more information?
-Click here to see a listing of planned litters from LRCA member breeders in good standing.
+Click here to see a listing of breeders from LRCA members in good standing.